Our Curriculum Intent

 Our inclusive approach ensures that all children experience high quality education and exciting experiences which will support and enrich their learning, enhance self-fulfilment and encourage them to become active and responsible citizens in the community.
 This promotes success in a wide range of extra-curricular activities and enables children to discover life-long interests and talents.
 The Opportunities and Entitlement curriculum ensures teachers are planning for meaningful experiences which not only captivate and excite pupils in their learning but allow them to get involved with something new to them, contribute to a team or the community and discover something new about themselves.

 Curriculum maps are produced for each year group ensuring clarity of coverage with a strong emphasis on progression of knowledge and skills.
 Our coherently planned curriculum and timetables allow pupils to revisit knowledge and skills to ensure new knowledge is retained.
 Some of our curriculum content is subject specific, whilst other aspects combine a cross curricular approach enabling our children to put knowledge into context.
+At Nottingham Academy we have decided on the ‘invaluable knowledge’ that we want our pupils to know as the content of our curriculum, we call this our 'Sticky Knowledge'.
+Topics begin and end with a quiz based on the sticky knowledge for that particular topic, so that progression of learning can be seen and then gaps in knowledge used to inform future learning.
 Teaching and learning is designed to ensure the experience of all learners is engaging and creates a passion for the subjects being taught.
 Teachers assess children’s understanding throughout lessons and give children effective feedback that leads all pupils to feel supported and challenged to meet their potential.
 Teachers identify misconceptions and plan for pupils next steps in learning.

 Our pupils are taught to develop positive learning behaviours to ensure that the most effective education can occur.
 Our experienced and supportive pastoral team offer additional help and provision to pupils, where necessary to ensure every child at Nottingham Academy meets their potential.